Skip to content

 Gemini CLI

-Gemini CLI is the DevOps sorcerer in your shell—CLI-first agentic beast mastering Bash, scripts, IaC, and K8s with endless tool-calls.
+Gemini CLI brings AI-assisted development directly to the terminal, helping users work with Bash commands, scripts, infrastructure-as-code, and Kubernetes workflows through an interactive command-line experience.
 Bridges to Xcode 26.3 for SwiftUI flows, agentic sessions persist state across terminals.
 Google’s multimodal edge shines: Diagrams to code, voice prompts to pipelines.
 Perfect for infra warriors who live in tmux.

 Hands-On Verdict: Kubernetes cluster from Helm chart + app deploy: 12 minutes—generated manifests, applied with kubectl, scaled HPA, injected Istio service mesh, smoke-tested with k6 (5k RPS).
 Bash mastery: Chained awk/sed for log parsing, auto-tuned resources.
 Xcode bridge test: SwiftUI dashboard from Figma PNG—parsed UI, generated views/nav, previews live.